freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

+- Add a row into `character_actions` for each action `Luigi` can perform
-- He can do all the actions as well
+- He can perform all the actions
+- View the data in the `characters` and `actions` table to find the correct id's for the information.
 - Use the `INSERT INTO` and `VALUES` keywords
 - Here's an example: `INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2), (value_1, value_2);`
 - You previously used `INSERT INTO character_actions(character_id, action_id) VALUES(3, 1), (3, 2), (3, 3)`